-Mirror, Mirror on the Wall: What gender is the most faithful of them all?
-Is it a fairy-tail that women — at least good ones — don’t cheat!
+Mirror, mirror on the wall: What gender is the most faithful of them all?
+Is it a fairytale that women—at least good ones—don’t cheat?

 In retrospect, despite her character’s gladiator femme persona, I projected my fantasies about the purity of Snow White onto Stewart.
 I truly expected Stewart to be as pure as, well, Snow.

-Kristen Stewart has since issued a contrite apology in People Magazine, stating ‘this momentary indiscretion has jeopardized the most important thing in my life, the person I love and respect the most, Rob.
+Kristen Stewart has since issued a contrite apology in People Magazine, stating the following: "This momentary indiscretion has jeopardized the most important thing in my life, the person I love and respect the most, Rob.
 I love him, I love him, I'm so sorry.”
-They have also since made several appearances in public, together hand-in-hand.
+They have also since made several appearances in public together, hand-in-hand.

-Traumatized, betrayed, emasculated and conflicted — your first instinct is to find a silver bullet that will end your pain and give you closure, and your short-comings are the best place to start.
-You think, “maybe if I had been a better lover, not worked so hard, not given her the freedom to go out with the girls, made more money or purchased a bigger house this wouldn’t have happened.
-I mean why else would she cheat?
-Women, especially the good girls we love and put on a pedestal, don’t normally cheat — so it’s has to be my fault.
-Right?
+Traumatized, betrayed, emasculated and conflicted—your first instinct is to find a silver bullet that will end your pain and give you closure, and your short-comings are the best place to start.
+You think, “Maybe if I had been a better lover, not worked so hard, not given her the freedom to go out with the girls, made more money or purchased a bigger house, this wouldn’t have happened.
+I mean, why else would she cheat?
+Women, especially the good girls we love and put on a pedestal, don’t normally cheat—so it has to be my fault.
+Right?"

-Now comes the hard part: Ask yourself, if the problem can be fixed, and is it worth the effort to you?
+Now comes the hard part: Ask yourself if the problem can be fixed and if it's worth the effort to you.

 You need to answer this question before you can decide whether you should you stay or go.
-Recognize, if you truly love(d) her, there will be a civil war between your heart and you head.
-Weakness isn’t why you can’t leave, you can’t leave because she isn’t just a cheater: she also has many traits you adore and love, or you wouldn’t have fallen for her.
+Recognize that if you truly love(d) her, there will be a civil war between your heart and your head.
+Weakness isn’t why you can’t leave.
+You can’t leave because she isn’t just a cheater, she also has many traits you adore and love, or you wouldn’t have fallen for her.
 That’s the confusing part, and it will take time to resolve this conflict, despite your pride.

 You are not alone!
 As the legendary comedian Richard Pryor once said, “You aren’t a man until you get your heart broken.”
-While I dismissed those comments in a mucho fashion as a youth, they came to mean much more to me as I began to experience life firsthand.
+While I dismissed those comments in my youth, they came to mean much more to me as I began to experience life firsthand.

-Taking time to clear your head, and get in touch with your feelings is wise.
-Yet most men rush back into relationship prematurely out of fear that she will cheat again if they aren’t there to stop her.
+Taking time to clear your head and get in touch with your feelings is wise.
+Yet most men rush back into a relationship prematurely out of fear that she will cheat again if they aren’t there to stop her.
 This usually backfires.
-Instead of preventing her from desiring someone else, you typically make a bad situation worse by becoming an undesireable jealous manic, or an unbearable detective – a persona you no doubt took on to avoid being hurt and deceived again.
+Instead of preventing her from desiring someone else, you typically make a bad situation worse by becoming an undesirable jealous manic, or an unbearable detective–a persona you no doubt took on to avoid being hurt and deceived again.

 While your pain is justified, it’s driving her further away.
 Even worse, it could increase the likelihood of her having yet another affair.
 People have an amazing tendency over time to rationalize the situation they put others in, while vividly recalling their angry reaction to it.

-Ironically, female friends – assuming you even have any – aren’t always the best in these situations either.
-As supportive and patient as they may be when their sister, girl needs help with her cheating man, they are much more likely to demand you “Man up” before long and either put your foot down or leave.
+Ironically, female friends—assuming you even have any—aren’t always the best in these situations either.
+As supportive and patient as they may be when their sister needs help with her cheating man, they are much more likely to demand you “man up” before long and either put your foot down or leave.
 Both genders will definitely make it clear before long that you should quit being a victim.
-Men just aren’t given a pass when it comes to anything that resembles emotional weakness, at least not for long.
+Men just aren’t given a pass when it comes to anything that resembles emotional weakness—at least not for long.

-Mistake #5: Don’t forgive her – but stay.
-(Her cheating was painful, your not forgiving it could be excrutiating.
+Mistake #5: Don’t forgive her—but stay.
+(Her cheating was painful.
+Not forgiving it could be excruciating.
 The heart you save will be your own.)

 Mistake #6: Not getting professional help.
 It is imperative that you accept your limitations.